apparebit/siteforge/packages/multitasker/README.md

 ##### Multitasker.prototype.handleWalk(handleFile)

 Adapt this multitasker to do the scheduling for a file system walk with the given file handler.
-This method returns on object with suitable `handleNext` and `handleFile` properties.
+This method returns an object with suitable `handleNext` and `handleFile` properties.